Hazel

 Configuration

-Environment variables and configuration options
+Environment variables and runtime options for websocket-based bots

-Environment Variables
+Environment variables

 VariableRequiredDefaultDescription